The 2016 Ride

 We had another beautiful day for the 25th Rodman Ride for Kids on Saturday, September 26!
 NECN Evening Anchor Kristy Lee emceed the event.
 Twenty-seven riders, 3 virtual riders and 13 volunteers joined Team SOWMA to help support School on Wheels students.

-It has been our honor to support School on Wheels for the past twelve years.
-Investing in education is absolutely the wisest and most fulfilling action we can take.
-And School on Wheels does a phenomenal job of enriching the lives of children and families impacted by homelessness.
+It has been our honor to support School on Wheels for the past thirteen years.
+Investing in education is the wisest and most fulfilling action we can take.
 We have seen first hand how effective the one-on-one tutoring program is as we have marveled over the countless heartwarming success stories.
 When we donate to School on Wheels we are 100% certain that every cent will be used thoughtfully and effectively to make a beautiful, lasting improvement in the lives of children.
 It just doesn’t get any better than that.

 —Jay and Claudia Weed

 Steve Greene, Chairman of the Board for W.B.
-Mason, Inc., accepts the Champion for our Kids award while students quietly line up behind him to give personal thanks for making their college dreams a reality
+Mason, Inc., accepts the Champion for our Kids award while students quietly line up behind him to surprise him and give personal thanks for making their college dreams a reality.

 Open the Door Gala